whackone/docs/src/as3/statements/switch.md

     case 1: {
         trace("one");
     }
+    default: {
+        trace("anything else");
     }
+}
 ```

-The above prints "zero", not "zero" then "one".
+The above prints only "zero", not "zero", then "one" and "anything else".

 ## Switch type